-It is used for adding site specific js and css files to the page and also thridparty js and css files.
+Ans: It is used for adding site-specific js and CSS files to the page and also third-party js and CSS files.

 Embed: Used to embed code from other libraries.
-If node F embeds nodes G and H, the resulting HTML will be a concetration of content from nodes G and H.
+If node F embeds nodes G and H, the resulting HTML will be a concentration of content from nodes G and H.